vczh-libraries/Document/Cpp.md

 ## Template short-term tasks

 - [ ] Parse template headers.
-  - [ ] After that the symbol is reused to create a symbol for that declaration.
+  - [x] After that the symbol is reused to create a symbol for that declaration.
 Until beginning to connect implementation and forward declarations.
   - [ ] Change `TemplateArgument` type to be `Decl` + index (order in argument list).
+  - [ ] Parse `T<U>` type.
+  - [ ] Parse High level template argument.
 - [ ] `template` on `using` type alias declaration.
   - [ ] Default template argument.
   - [ ] Type function calculation, may need to create `TemplateDeclaration` and `TsysType::Generic` as a function, removing current ones.